QUIZ YOURSELF ON THE 12 TYPES OF VERB TENSES!

-It is usually much increased in chronic interstitial nephritis, diabetes insipidus, and diabetes mellitus.
+It is low in chronic interstitial nephritis, diabetes insipidus, and many functional nervous disorders.

 A chronic disease in which carbohydrates cannot be metabolized properly (see metabolism) because the pancreas fails to secrete an adequate amount of insulin.
 Without enough insulin, carbohydrate metabolism is upset, and levels of sugar in the blood rise.